hoy214/comp0034_week9/README.md

-# COMP0034 Week 8 starter code
+# COMP0034 Week 9 starter code

-This repository contains the starter code for week 8 (and also serves as a completed example of the exercise code from week 7).
+This repository contains the starter code for week 9 and also serves as a completed example of the exercise code from week 8.

 The following activities are documented in this repository: